yosbelms/getjs/readme.md

 ## Utilities
 ### yield suspend(time: Number)
-Suspends a runner during the specified time(in milliseconds).
+Suspends a runner for the specified time (in milliseconds).
 ```js
 run(function*(){
     yield suspend(100) // pause it 100 milliseconds